jdvalera/CECS_543_SCM/README.md

   ```
   java Repository ./sourcePath ./destPath
   ```
+## Running on Eclipse

+1. Clone the repository
+2. Open Eclipse and import the cloned folder
+3. Go to the file `TestSuite.java` and run it
+4. Running the folder will create a directory `destTest` in the project directory

 ## Bugs
 If you are using Windows file paths, you will have to use double slashes '//' instead of single slashes '/' in the command.